brontidev/wooter/README.md

   than a return from the route function's promise.
 This is useful for doing extra after responding.
 - Plug-and-play: wooter doesn't implement any server implementation directly.
-  Only the `fetch` method, allowing you to plug it into any existing HTTP server implementations.
+  Instead a `fetch` method is implimented, allowing you to plug it into any existing HTTP server implementations.
 - Smart type-safe paths: Wooter uses [chemin](https://jsr.io/@dldc/chemin) for route matching, a function based pattern builder for routes.